March 23, 2026

 • Coat the Eggs

 Work with semi-frozen eggs (this helps the coating set quickly).
-Insert a toothpick into the bottom.
-Dip into the white chocolate.
+Use a fork to dip into the white chocolate.
 Let excess drip off.
-Once mostly set, place back on parchment and remove the toothpick right away to avoid cracking.
+Once mostly set, place back on parchment.

 • Add the Speckles

-Hold it about 8 inches above the eggs and flick to create speckles.
+Hold it above egg and flick to create speckles.

 Tried this recipe?Let us know how it was!